kossoy/tutum-docker-lamp/README.md

-tutum-docker-lamp
+lamps
 =================

-Out-of-the-box LAMP image (PHP+MySQL)
+Combined out-of-the-box LAMP image (PHP+MySQL) from tutum/lamp plus ssh from tutum/ubuntu and samba sharing of the apps folder

 Usage
 -----

-To create the image `tutum/lamp`, execute the following command on the tutum-docker-lamp folder:
+To create the image, execute the following command on the tutum-docker-lamp folder:

-	docker build -t tutum/lamp .
+	docker build -t kossoy/lamps .

-You can now push your new image to the registry:

-	docker push tutum/lamp

 Running your LAMP docker image